The PAC Framework™

 It's Iterative

-This framework underpins everything: the programme, the workshops, and the consultancy.
+This framework underpins everything: the programme, the workshops, and the advisory services.
 Start with the free tools, or go deeper when you're ready.

 Questions? shane@trustedagentic.ai